Black Friday 2020 Deals for the Animal Lover: Best dog, cat, pet supplies on Thanksgiving

-In honor of the 2020 National Dog Show taking place this Thursday, November 26 on NBC, here are some of Wal-Mart’s best black Friday deals for the animal lover–and their pets–in your life.
+In honor of the 2020 National Dog Show taking place today, November 26 on NBC, here are some of Wal-Mart’s best black Friday deals for the animal lover–and their pets–in your life.

 Coverage of the National Dog Show begins at 12 p.m.
 ET directly after the Macy’s Thanksgiving Day Parade and runs until 2 p.m., covering group and Best in Show judging.
 Click here to stream live.